securesauce/precaution-beta/README.md

 BSD-2 License

-## Do you have any other question?
+## Any other questions?

-If you have any other question which was not answered in the docs or in the README, please let us know in the #precaution channel on [Slack](https://code.vmware.com/web/code/join).
+If you have any other questions which are not addressed in the docs or README, reach out to us in the #precaution channel on [Slack](https://code.vmware.com/web/code/join).